It's perfectly safe to have sex during pregnancy unless your doctor or midwife has told you not to.

 - you're having twins, or have previously had early labours, and are in the later stages of pregnancy

-If you or your partner are having sex with other people during your pregnancy, it's important you use a barrier form of contraception, such as a condom, to protect you and your baby from sexually transmitted infections (STIs).
+If you or your sexual partner are having sex with other people during your pregnancy, it's important you use a barrier form of contraception, such as a condom, to protect you and your baby from sexually transmitted infections (STIs).

 Good and bad sex positions during pregnancy